 Grease Down Pipes Is a Big Plumbing Problem

 Many plumbers have gotten the call before—grease-clogged pipes just before the Thanksgiving meal is to be prepared.
-It may seem harmless to pour liquid grease down a kitchen sink, but it is important to keep in mind that the grease is won’t remain liquid.
+It may seem harmless to pour grease down a kitchen sink, but it is important to keep in mind that the grease won’t remain liquid.
 When the grease cools down as it is exposed to water, it begins to build up and harden.
 The more grease that is poured down the drain, the increased likelihood that the width of the pipe will decrease due to buildup.
 Depending on the plumbing in the home, a blockage due to grease can also affect laundry and bathroom plumbing as well.

 Unfortunately, grease buildups can be pushed into sewers, where it combines with the cooking grease of other households in the surrounding area and forms a large, greasy menace.
 This can result in a backup of raw sewage that can pose a danger to public health.